deepnodes/deepnodes.github.io/_k8s/2024-02-18-k8s-apiserver-ca.md

 citation: 'Deepnodes, Explore.
 (2024). &quot; Kubernetes Need to Know - CAs.&quot; <i>Cloud Computing Matrix</i>.
 1(3).'
 ---

+The kube-apiserver.yaml file includes the kubelet's certificate authentication data.
+Where can we find the kubelet's cert-auth data:

+It is from "kubelet.conf"

 ```sh
 ### ca is in kubelet.conf